On the Spectra of Quantum Groups

 \subsection{A classification of the prime elements of $S^\pm_w$}

 As another application of \thref{normal1} we obtain a classification of all inhomogeneous prime elements of the algebras $S^\pm_w$.
 When this is combined with \thref{normal1} (ii), it gives a classification of all prime elements of the algebras $S^\pm_w$.
-The antiisomorphisms from \thref{isom} give an analogous classification of all prime elements of the algebras $\UU^w_\pm$.
+The (anti)isomorphisms from \thref{isom} give an analogous classification of all prime elements of the algebras $\UU^w_\pm$.
 The formulation of the latter is straightforward and will not be stated separately.
-From these results we obtain a classification of all normal elements of the algebras $S^\pm_w$, which via the antiisomorphism of \thref{isom} gives a classification of all normal elements of the algebras $\UU^w_\pm$.
+From these results we obtain a classification of all normal elements of the algebras $S^\pm_w$, which via the (anti)isomorphism of \thref{isom} gives a classification of all normal elements of the algebras $\UU^w_\pm$.

 For $n \in \Nset$ denote

 Recall the definition \eqref{kl} of the lattice $\Kl (w) \subset P_{\SS(w)}$ and the notation $m(w) = \dim \ker(w + 1)$.
 Recall from the previous subsection that $\mu^{(1)}, \ldots, \mu^{(m(w))}$ denotes a fixed basis of $\Kl(w)$.